 A woodshed needs about as much maintenance (repainting, repairing damaged or rotted parts, and refastening loose parts) as a house.
 Metal and plastic sheds do not need to be painted and require very little maintenance.
 However, metal shed materials will corrode if their paint or protective coating is scratched or damaged, and metal doors and other parts wear over time.
 Plastic sheds generally need the least maintenance of all.

 Zoning Laws and HOA Rules

 Before buying a shed or even settling on shed size, call your city officials to learn about zoning law restrictions for sheds.
 In many areas, sheds up to a certain size—typically 120 square feet—are allowed by zoning laws without prior approval, but restrictions on shed placement are common.

 Also, if you belong to a homeowner's association, check the bylaws concerning sheds.
-For example, you may be required to keep your shed a certain amount of distance from your property line.
+For example, you may be required to keep your shed a certain distance from your property line.
 Some local zoning laws in some places require a shed to be at least 3 feet from the property line.